top of page

 It’s faster to make soup with a soup maker, than over a hob making them more energy efficient than conventional cooking methods.
 We also save a lot more time with little cleaning afterwards!

-We may also be able to find good second-hand deals on marketplaces such as Facebook and eBay.
-Some charity shops also sell electrical goods and we can find a hardly used bargain in there too.
+We may also be able to find good second-hand deals on marketplaces such as Facebook, eBay and Vinted.
+Some charity shops also sell electrical goods and we can find a good as new bargain in there too.
 All charity shops that sell electrical goods have to PAT test items by law before selling, so no need to worry about safety.

 Air fryer

-Not only are air fryers a healthier option, but it also means we can save less on cooking oil.
+Air fryers have become even more energy-efficient with models that now bake, dehydrate, defrost and even slow cook in one!
+Not only are air fryers a more cost efficient and healthier option, but it also means we can save even more on expensive cooking oil.
 Plus, it’s easier to clean which is a bonus!
-They’re also cheap to run and take less than half of the time as conventional cookers.
+They also take less than half of the time as conventional cookers.

 “Save up for an air fryer, they are excellent value, and you can buy them really cheap.
 Cooking in them is a fraction of the cost of using an oven.
 Don't forget the good old microwave either, a lot of different foods can be cooked in them.”

-As microwaves heat up food quicker, it uses much less energy than conventional cooking ovens.
+Microwaves are also handy if we are cooking small portions, as they take much less energy to heat than a full oven.
+As the microwaves heat the food up quicker, it uses much less energy than conventional cooking ovens.

 “I invested in a really good non stick frying pan (half price) from Tesco.
 And I’ve been doing more dry pan frying on the gas hob, than electric oven and grill.”